 Covid-19 vaccination programme

 In response to Covid-19, the NHS launched one of the largest ever public vaccination programmes.
-We are asking local people to share their views and experiences about the vaccination programme.
+We asked local people to share their views and experiences about the vaccination programme.
+We published our interim findings in March 2021 and will publish our final report later in the year.
 We will share our findings with Dorset’s health and care providers to help them understand how to maximise the effectiveness of vaccine delivery across the county.

 Review of community mental health services